Post-surjectivity and balancedness of cellular automata over groups: Background

-As a consequence of the definition, strongly irreducible subshifts are \emph{mixing}: given two open sets $U,V\subseteq X$, the set of those $g\in\GG$ such that
+As a consequence of the definition, strongly irreducible subshifts are \emph{mixing}: given two open sets $U,V\subseteq{X}$, the set of those $g\in\GG$ such that

 is, at most, finite.
-In addition to this, as by~\citep[Theorem 8.1.16]{lm95}, the Garden of Eden theorem is still valid on strongly irreducible subshifts.
+In addition to this, as by~\citep[Theorem 8.1.16]{lm95}, the Garden of Eden theorem is still valid on strongly irreducible subshifts of finite type.
 We remark that for one-dimensional subshifts of finite type, strong irreducibility is equivalent to the mixing property.

 Another property of strongly irreducible subshifts, which will have a crucial role in the next section, is that they allow a ``cut and paste'' technique which is very common in proofs involving the full shift, but may be inapplicable for more general shifts.
-Induction and restriction do not affect strong irreducibility.

 \begin{proposition} Let